Altrincham Football Club News Archive

-Hyde United report that they have sacked manager Gordon Hill whose only victory was in the UniBond Cup over Altrincham!
+HYDE APPOINT WAYWELLHyde United report that they have sacked manager Gordon Hill whose only victory was in the UniBond Cup over Altrincham!
 Otherwise, Hill failed to plot a win in thirteen league games.
 Hyde United Secretary, Tony Beard said, "The Directors felt that there was just one last throw of the dice if we are to escape relegation".
 The new boss is Leigh RMI manager Steve Waywell, who has resigned from Hilton Park after eight years during which he took Leigh into the Conference.
 Waywell is a former Hyde United player and he becomes the Tigers' third boss this season after Hill and Dave Nolan.

-Colwyn Bay, whom we meet tomorrow, conceded two added-time goals yesterday, the second being a penalty, so only drew 2-2 at Ashton.
+SATURDAY GAMEColwyn Bay, whom we meet tomorrow, conceded two added-time goals yesterday, the second being a penalty, so only drew 2-2 at Ashton.
 Howard Watts's Through the Years data for 28 December is here.

 UNIBOND NEWSAs reported below, the Bradford game yesterday was abandoned due a serious chest injury to BPA keeper Lutz Pfannenstiel.
 He was resuscitated on the pitch and treated for more than half an hour after taking a kick in the chest.
 As he lay injured, Harrogate scored.
 Before being released from hospital he was diagnosed as having had a blow to the sternum which resulted in loss of oxygen in the lungs.

 YOUTHThe Youth team league table has been updated.
 They play at home on Sunday 29th to Marine "A".
 Kick-off is at 1-30pm at Wythenshawe Town FC.

 PRICESKettering Town have informed Altrincham that prices for the FA Trophy game to be played on Saturday 11 January will be:- £10.50 and £8 for the Main Stand and £8.50 and £7 for the terraces.

 26 December 2002

 BOARD STATEMENTFrom today's Robins' Review: The Board of Altrincham Football Club confirms that discussions in respect of the future of the club are still ongoing.
 Following the expiry of a previous land option arrangement in the summer negotiations with another party, incorporating shirt sponsorship, have been ongoing since the end of September.

 These discussions have included Trafford Borough Council who are the freeholders of the Moss Lane ground.
 The Board stress that all three parties are making the best endeavours to resolve the situation, thus giving the club vital financial input to ease the very serious situation.
 Although the long term debtor position remains extremely precarious the Board can report that current season liabilities in respect of income tax and VAT are being paid month by month.
 The Board would hope to be in a position to report more positive news in the early new year.